artsy/artsy.github.io/_posts/2018-11-09-conditional-types-in-typescript.markdown

 Almost there!
 We don't want to keep the `type` field after extraction because then we would still have to specify it when calling `dispatch`.
 And that would somewhat defeat the purpose of this entire exercise.

-We can get rid the `type` field by combining a **mapped type** with a conditional type and the `keyof` operator.
+We can omit the `type` field by combining a **mapped type** with a conditional type and the `keyof` operator.

-A **mapped type** lets you create a new type by 'mapping' over a union of keys.
-You can get a union of keys from an existing type by using the `keyof` operator.
+A **mapped type** lets you create a new interface by 'mapping' over a union of keys.
+You can get a union of keys from an existing interface by using the `keyof` operator.
 And finally, you can remove things from a union using a conditional type.
 Here's how they play together (with some inline test cases for illustration):

 ```ts
 type ExcludeTypeKey<K> = K extends "type" ? never : K